Donat’s story – choose soft skills vs hard skills

 [Adobe stock photo.]

-Commentary on soft skills vs hard skills
+Soft skills vs hard skills

 Hard skills belong to a specific job role.
 It’s the kind of skill that appears on people’s CV’s along with their qualifications.
 We watch for their years of experience and the different ways they have used the skill.